 - Thermometer.
 You can use any thermometer, it doesn’t have to be specific to baking.
 I love love my digital meat thermometer.
 It’s used to temp the water before adding the yeast, this way you can ensure the water is warm enough to really get the yeast growing and not too hot that the yeast dies.

 - Dutch oven.
 There is so so much you can do in a dutch oven and baking bread is just a small portion on that list.
 Short ribs, roasts, soups…it instantly warms my heart thinking of dutch oven cooking.
 While it seems like a hefty price tag, if you’re really into cooking I’d consider it a worthy investment.
 My tip is to check out discount stores like Homegoods, TJ Maxx, Marshalls, or shop the after holiday sales.
 You can usually score a high quality one for half the price (speaking from experience!) .
 Something like a 5 or 6-quart is super versatile, like this one here.
 The point of the dutch oven is to create a super hot enclosed environment to bake the bread, achieving that ‘tear it with your hands’ outside texture.

 - Proofing Basket.
 I don’t personally own a proofing basket, but if you do plan to start taking on more at-home bread baking it would be worth the investment.
 It’s great for this bread (but not required), sourdoughs and more.

 Once you’ve got your tools ready to go, it really is just a matter of a few small steps.

-How to make Roasted Garlic Crusty Soup Bread
+How to make no knead Crusty Soup Bread

 To really get the party started, you’ll need to roast the garlic first.
 This will give it time to cool down before being added to the dough.
 It will also make everyone in your house drool like crazy and extra appreciate your domestic prowess.